David Johnson (footballer, born 1976): Personal life

 Johnson was married to Alison Johnson from 1995 to September 2009, when they separated after he had an affair.
 In July 2010, he was charged with causing more than £6,000 of damage to his ex-wife's home and car in West Bridgford, just south of Nottingham.
 During the trial, the court heard that Johnson often visited his former residence while drunk, but later expressed his intention not to drink again.

 In November 2000, television presenter Richard Keys was heard making a racially motivated comment about Johnson while broadcasting live on a Sky test channel.
 While discussing Johnson's potential eligibility to play for the Scotland national team with pundits Ray Wilkins and Graeme Souness, Keys referred to Johnson as a "choco jocko".
 The incident was brought to the public eye in February 2011, following Keys' departure from Sky for various other inappropriate remarks.

-Johnson is the father of fellow professional footballer Brennan Johnson who plays for Tottenham Hotspur and Wales.
+Johnson is the father of fellow professional footballer Brennan Johnson who plays for Everton and Wales.